ATajadod94/minimal-mistakes-proj1/surveys.md

 <a href="mailto:research@example.com" class="btn btn--success">Schedule an Interview</a>

-## Share Your Work

-We're also collecting information about existing research, tools, and implementations in the agentic AI space:
+## Ways to Participate

-- **Publications and Papers** - Share your research findings
+- Share and promote your repositories, publications, blogs, etc.
-- **Open Source Tools** - Highlight your implementations
-- **Case Studies** - Document real-world deployments
-- **Benchmarks** - Contribute to evaluation frameworks
+- Anonymously answer high-level questions from your experience with Agentic AI systems
+- Sign-up for an in-depth discussion of your use-cases and challenges you would like to solve

-<a href="mailto:research@example.com" class="btn btn--primary">Share Your Work</a>
+<a href="mailto:research@example.com" class="btn btn--primary">Contact Us</a>

-## Stay Updated

-Join our mailing list to receive updates about our research findings, upcoming surveys, and opportunities to collaborate.
+## Questions or Comments

-<a href="mailto:research@example.com" class="btn btn--success">Join Our Mailing List</a>
+<a href="mailto:research@example.com" class="btn btn--success">Get in Touch</a>

 ---